apify/header-generator/README.md

 <a name="HeaderGenerator+getHeaders"></a>

 #### `headerGenerator.getHeaders(options, requestDependentHeaders)`
-Generates a single set of headers using a combination of the default options specified in the constructor and their possible overrides provided here.
+Generates a single set of ordered headers using a combination of the default options specified in the constructor and their possible overrides provided here.